-To my friend who opens up our hearts to see pain as something we ought not to fear, but His process to perfect, your example keeps shining on.
+To my friend who opened up our hearts to see pain as something we ought not to fear, but His process to perfect, your example shines on.

-That to the One who’s conquered every type of cancer by the death He bore on the Cross, He wanted her back to Himself that Mother’s Day.
-A wreath of glory for the Mama who’ve won her fight and is now forever healed.
+That to the One who’s conquered every cancer by the death He Himself bore on the Cross; He wanted her back that Mother’s Day to place a wreath of glory to one now forever healed.

 Where, O death is your victory?
 Where, O death, is your sting?